oracc/oracc2/bin/nx/README.txt

 nz -- number stopper

-An nz is a token that unambiguously concludes the end of a number sequence and consists of the comma character (',').
+An nz is a token that unambiguously concludes the end of a number sequence and consists of the period character ('.').
 When parsing ATF the comma (field-delimiter) causes an nz to be inserted into the token stream.
 Where juxtaposed sequences are difficult to parse with precision this can be used to ensure that nx finds the proper boundary.